 A remote, large lake with scrub and wetland margins and extensive emergent beds would make this a good habitat for wetland birds.
 Canada geese (Branta canadensis), mallards (Anas platyrhynchus) and a bittern (Botaurus poiciloptilus) were seen during this visit.
-DoC SSBI records the regionally threatened fernbird (Bowdleria punctata vealeae) as common in the marginal vegetation and wetlands in 1991.
+DOC SSBI records the regionally threatened fernbird (Bowdleria punctata vealeae) as common in the marginal vegetation and wetlands in 1991.
 None were noted during the field visit or from recent OSNZ visits.

-Common bully (Gobiomorphus cotidianus) and inanga (Galaxias maculatus) were seen during the survey.
+No fish were seen in 2013, but visibility was low.
+Common bully (Gobiomorphus cotidianus) and the 'At Risk - Declining' inanga (Galaxias maculatus) were seen during the 2009 survey.
 Shortfin eel (Anguilla australis) were also recorded on the NIWA FBIS database for this lake.

-Mussels and koura have not been recorded during surveys, but freshwater sponges were abundant.
+Mussels and koura have not been recorded during surveys, but freshwater sponges were abundant in 2009.